-This topic contains 3 replies, has 2 voices, and was last updated by SpiroC 1 day, 7 hours ago.
+- This topic has 3 replies, 2 voices, and was last updated 3 months, 1 week ago by SpiroC.

 I want to ask you via this email for permission to use parts of your hard & software design.
 My goal is to replace the Arduino with an ESP32.
 The benefits: Onboard (BLE) bluetooth; WIFI onboard; SPIFFS to store any web pages locally; dual core @ 240 MHz.